russgove/tutorial-workspace-provisioning/docs/PART3.md

 1. Install Azure Function Core tools globaly using `npm i -g azure-functions-core-tools@2.7.1149` (version 2).

-1. Install `npm i -g ngork` and type the following command in a new console: `ngrok http 7071`.
+1. Install `npm i -g ngrok` and type the following command in a new console: `ngrok http 7071`.
 This way SharePoint will be able to reply to your local function via the ngrok proxy.
 Let the console run and go to the next step:

     ![Ngrok](../images/ngrok.png)